SEGGER emNet supports Siemens’ smart Ethernet-APL field devices for the process industry

 emNet offers easy integration without configuration effort.
 Its design, specifically targeted at embedded devices, makes it highly efficient in terms of packet processing speed.
 This means that even small, low-frequency microcontrollers deliver excellent network performance.

 An example for performance-optimizing features of emNet is UDP flood protection.
 This feature helps to save execution time on incoming data that is to be discarded anyway.
 If the device is part of a crowded network, this optimization frees up CPU time for other tasks.
-In this blog article you can find more details on this topic.
+In this blog article, you can find more details on this topic.

 Last but not least, emNet’s flexible PHY driver layer provides support for virtually any Ethernet PHY transceiver.
 A generic PHY driver compatible with almost all single-port PHYs on the market that follow the IEEE 802.3u standard is included in emNet.
 Support for other PHY-like devices such as Ethernet switches is also possible.
 Please check out SEGGER’s emNet website for more technical details and performance analysis.